fanfanbj/Flex/README.md

 Has the following functions:

-* stage application and scale-out
-* application management (log, monitor, debug, health check and so on.)
+* application management (stage application and scale-out,log, monitor, debug, health check and so on.)
 * cluster management
 * host management (add host, host component monitor, host system monitor and so on.)
 * network management